JasonPy/twitter-query-expansion/README.md

-# _Twitter Query Expansion_
+<font size="7">**_Twitter Query Expansion_**</font>
 Modify an initial user query by enriching it with suitable expansion terms.
-Different word embedding models are applied such as FastText and Word2Vec to find expansions.
-Elastic Search is used to find relevant tweets by using the reformulated user query.
+At first, pre-process the user's query with [SpaCy](https://spacy.io/) and look for similar words by applying different word embedding models such as _FastText_[^1] and _Word2Vec_[^2].
+Possible expansion terms are then investigated and consequently combined with the initial query.
+Finally, [Elastic Search](https://www.elastic.co/elasticsearch/) (ES) is  utilized to find relevant tweets given the reformulated user query.

 **Outline**